 Are electric cars more expensive to insure?

-Electric cars are in general more expensive to insure than their directly comparable petrol or diesel counterparts.
-Research by price-comparison website Comparethemarket last year found that some electric cars can cost as much as a 45% more to insure than their conventional counterparts.
+Electric cars can – in general – be more expensive to insure than an otherwise directly comparable petrol or diesel counterpart.
+In 2017, research by price-comparison website Comparethemarket found that some electric cars can cost as much as a 45% more to insure than their conventional counterparts.

-Why are electric cars more expensive to insure?
+Why can electric cars be more expensive to insure?

-However, insurance premiums for electric cars will gradually decrease.
+However, insurance premiums for electric cars will gradually come down.
 As manufacturers find new ways to cut production costs, and as the number of qualified electric and hybrid technicians increases, electric-car drivers should enjoy cheaper premiums in future.
 The situation has improved somewhat since the above-mentioned 2016 survey; as our guide to electric car repairs and maintenance details, you can now use the Hybrid and Electric Vehicle Repairers Alliance (HEVRA) website to search for an electric-qualified mechanic local to you.

 What you need to tell your insurer if you own an electric car